 4. Cloud computing increases collaboration amongst your team

-According to the Cloud Security Alliance, 79% companies receive regular requests from users to buy more cloud applications with file sharing and collaboration being one of the top-requested cloud services.
+According to the Cloud Security Alliance, 79 per cent of companies receive regular requests from users to buy more cloud applications, with file sharing and collaboration being one of the top-requested cloud services.

 5. Cloud computing reduces your carbon footprint

-A study by Microsoft found that cloud storage can be between 79-93% more energy efficient than a traditional on-premise data centre.
+A study by Microsoft found that cloud storage can be between 79-93 per cent more energy efficient than a traditional on-premise data centre.

 6. The cloud is always on

-Have you ever made the unfortunate mistake of forgetting an important file at work.
-Maybe your flash drive didn’t properly save it or maybe your email to yourself never went through.
+Have you ever made the unfortunate mistake of forgetting an important file at work?
+Maybe your flash drive didn’t properly save it, or that email to yourself never went through.

 You don’t have to rush all the way back to the office to grab something from your server if you’re on the cloud.
 The cloud is always on, so if you have an Internet connection you can get the applications you need from literally anywhere.

 7. The cloud gives employees a better work-life balance

 Remember the importance of increasing collaboration, and how the cloud is always on?
 Well, one of the many cloud computing benefits is directly related.
 Cloud computing creates a better work-life balance for your employees.